JuwoLP/LEDServer/README.md

 # LEDServer
-A Raspberry Pi Program that lets you set the LEDs via Telnet.
+A Raspberry Pi program that lets you set the four onboard LEDs via Telnet.